-To be honest I think that things had been building up for a while.
+To be honest, I think that things have been building up for a while.
 I am maxed out at work.
 Completely.
 My head is full and I feel that I have no more space for people’s problems.
 I am an organised person usually, but when you are too busy then all that falls by the wayside.
 This has been happening to me for a while.
-I have told Sir as our agreement is that I share my feelings and am clear about my needs, but, being honest, the way this term has gone means that me feeling like this has become the norm.
+I have told HL as our agreement is that I share my feelings and am clear about my needs, but, being honest, the way this term has gone means that me feeling like this has become the norm.

 I definitely felt overwhelmed.
-I should have been able to cope but I didn’t.
-I feel immensely disappointed in my behaviour.
+I should have been able to cope, but I didn’t.
+I feel immensely disappointed in my behaviour now.
 My time as a submissive has taught me to think before I speak and I have worked hard at using language which will convey the right message, even when I am feeling emotional.
 Using my ‘teacher voice’ was something that had to be left behind in vanilla life for obvious reasons; as was vocabulary which suggested blame and an inappropriate tone.
 I have worked at all of this and am usually quite good at taking the time to express myself in a way which is both submissive and respectful to HL.

 As often happens after something like this, the dynamic between us was not quite right.
 I had behaved in a way that I was uncomfortable with, said things that I regretted, and changed the course of the evening that he had planned.
 I asked to be punished.
-I suppose that is a hard thing for him to do when he sees that I am already struggling but it was what I needed to move on and he accepted that.
+I suppose that is a hard thing for him to do when he sees that I am already struggling, but it was what I needed to move on and he accepted that.
 I didn’t enjoy it but it did make me feel that things had been brought to an end and I could return to being submissive to him.

-I am lucky that I now have two weeks off work when we can spent time talking and planning and looking at how we manage things and move forward.
+I am lucky that I now have two weeks off work when we can spent time talking and planning and looking at how we manage things and moving forward.
 Even without that we would have found a way through, I am sure; this is a never ending work in progress and that is part of the fun.
-Post meltdown I am feeling calm, cared for and closer to Sir.
+Post meltdown I am feeling calm, cared for and closer to him.
 Tattie holidays here we come?